epoch8/vedana.tech/src/content/docs/product/faq.md

 ## Can I get a streaming response?

-In the HTTP API at the time of writing — no, the response is returned all at once.
-The web widget (`jims-widget`) uses WebSockets and delivers events progressively (status updates + final answer).
-True token-by-token streaming is on the roadmap.
+In the HTTP API today — no, the response is returned all at once after the full pipeline completes (`POST /api/v1/chat` returns a `ChatResponse` JSON in one shot; there is no SSE / chunked transfer).
+The web widget (`jims-widget`) currently behaves the same way: the WebSocket on `/ws/chat` returns a single `{"text": ...}` (or `{"error": ...}`) frame after the pipeline finishes — there are no intermediate status events and no token-by-token streaming yet.
+Token-by-token streaming is tracked in [GitHub Issues](https://github.com/epoch8/vedana/issues).

 ## How much does a request cost?